zenorogue/hyperrogue/tessellations/sample/README.md

 * If you just wanted to draw the tessellation, do 'experiment with geometry' -> 'pattern'.
 Most useful patterns are: single color, random, types, sides.

 * By default, HyperRogue tiles have wide borders, which might be not what you want.
-Also in the 'pattern' menu, you can enable 'display full floors' to prevent this.
+In the 'pattern' menu, you can enable 'display full floors' to prevent this, or 'width of cell boundaries' to change the width of wide borders.
+You can also add `boundary_ratio(value)' to the tes file, which works similar to the 'width of cell boundaries' setting.

 * HyperRogue approximates the edges using polylines.
 If the current approximation is not sufficient, change main menu -> settings -> general graphics -> vector settings -> line quality to a higher value.
   From the same menu you can also change the line width.